doncandela/mgah/mgah.md

 Code that is containerized using Apptainer should be usable on various PCs without setting up environments with the correct packages (with compatible versions) installed.
 However, this does require Apptainer itself to be installed on the PCs, which is not necessarily trivial or commonly done.

 Probably the best reason for containerizing code is to make it easy to run the code on an HPC cluster, which is likely to have Apptainer pre-installed and ready to use (as Unity does).
-In the examples below, containers developed and usable on a PC were also usable without modification on Unity.
+In the examples below, **containers developed and usable on a PC could also be used without modification on Unity**.

 #### Apptainer history<a id="apptainer-history"></a>